netlify/build/tutorial.md

 8. Create a site in Netlify and connect your repo

-    Ping David with your site name and url and he can turn on `Netlify Build` in the live Netlify platform.
+    Set the a `NETLIFY_BUILD_LIFECYCLE_TRIAL` environment variable in your site and set it's value to `enabled=true`

+9. Trigger a build

+    `Netlify Build` will now run automatically on git commits

+10. Fin 🎉
 <!-- ## Concepts

 `Netlify Build` introduces a couple new features to your build process.